 Paediatric palliative care patients live with fear, stress and uncertainty.
 Our psychotherapists assess and support the emotional needs of the children in our care.
 ANGSANAcare provides play, art and music therapy to these children with the aim of facilitating enjoyment and peace in their last days.
 Studies prove that these therapies not only allow children to express themselves more freely, but also successfully aids in the reduction of physical pain.
 Play, art and music therapies help them to focus their minds elsewhere whilst simultaneously creating an outlet for their fragile emotions.

 With limited resources and the burden of care, the patient’s family dynamics can suffer.
-Due to physical and emotional fatigue, the marriages of parents often breakdown, or siblings can be left to fend for themselves.
+Due to physical and emotional fatigue, the marriages of parents often breakdown, and siblings can be left to fend for themselves.
 The patient feels responsible and bears a lot of guilt and grief.
-ANGSANAcare’s services extend to the entire family.
+Hence, ANGSANAcare’s services extend to the entire family.
 Through counselling and psychotherapy, we aim to help ease their collective suffering.

 ANGSANAcare is a fully registered not-for-profit Malaysian Society created as a support service to palliative care for underprivileged paediatric patients and their families in Government hospitals in Malaysia.
-Our services are free of charge.
+Our services there, are free of charge.
 We depend completely on public and corporate funding and are not affiliated to any political or religious groups

 Testimony from Dr Eni Juraidah (Consultant Paediatric Haematologist/oncologist IPHKL)

 When Dr Lee Chee Chan first approached me about Angsana, my first thoughts were -